lgoodridge/TSA-Packet-Analyzer/README.md

 Note: if you do not have ```wget``` you can use ```curl -O``` for downloads.

-(Ubuntu) Install libpcap if necessary:
+(Linux) Install libpcap development libraries using your system's package manager.
+For example, on Ubuntu:
 ```
 sudo apt-get install libpcap-dev
 ```